-There was a motion by Craig Johnson to approve the Consent Agenda and a second by Carl Cool.
-The motion was passed with aye votes by Andrews, Cool, Johnson, McDevitt and Wells.
+There was a motion by Mark Andrews to approve the Consent Agenda and a second by Stanley Wells.
+The motion was passed with ayes from Andrews, Cool, Dunkel, Johnson, McDevitt, and Wells.

-3. ACTION ITEMS

-4. MISCELLANEOUS

-5. BOARD OF COMMISSIONERS' BUSINESS

-6. CONCERNS OF THE PUBLIC

-7. ADJOURNMENTThe meeting was adjourned at 2:24 p.m.
+- 3. ACTION ITEMS No items were presented. - 4.
+MISCELLANEOUS No items were presented. - 5.
+BOARD OF COMMISSIONERS' BUSINESS No items were presented. - 6.
+CONCERNS OF THE PUBLIC No items were presented. - 7.
+ADJOURNMENT The meeting was adjourned at 2:28 p.m.

-Mike Willingham, Ex.
-Director
+Mike Willingham, Executive Director